-- Familiarise yourself with the definition of 'complex engineering problems' (Appendix One) as you are required to demonstrate you can apply your engineering knowledge to solve complex engineering problems. - Identify the 'engineering discipline and field' (Appendix Two) you will provide evidence of your comprehension and application of engineering knowledge in. - The knowledge assessment is based on Washington Accord knowledge profile.
-This form is designed to capture information to assist the evaluation of your evidence
+• Familiarise yourself with the definition of 'complex engineering problems' (Appendix One) as you are required to demonstrate you can apply your engineering knowledge to solve complex engineering problems.

+dentify the 'engineering discipline and field (Appendix Two) you will provide evidence of your omprehension and application of engineering knowledge in.

+The knowledge assessment is based on Washington Accord knowledge profile.
+This form is designed appropriate the evaluation of some symbols.